 I have other plans.

-I started taking my iron pills in earnest when I saw what was happening to the arms of my brothers in arms.
+With more than fifty years of weight training starting in Vietnam, we would bench press truck axles because mortar rockets were unavailable.
+I started taking my iron pills in earnest when I saw what was happening to my brothers in arms.

-I have been in and out of YMCA’s, Bally’s, LA Fitness centers and assorted sweat holes over the years and I have seen… and heard it all.
+I have been in and out of YMCA’s, Bally’s, and LA Fitness centers over the years and I have seen… and heard, it all.

-My expertise comes from making every fitness and nutrition mistake under the sun….and moon.
+My expertise comes from making every fitness and nutrition mistake under the sun.

-I have a right to be wrong.
+I had a right to be wrong.
 Right? 🙂

 I had to be institutionalized to get off alcohol and prescription medications in 2016.
 (That’s another story.)